JerameKim/MinecraftFinal/README.md

     instance_id = "i-034c57bf1dab3a370"
     instance_public_ip = "23.22.145.141"

-Take the `instance_public_ip` and use this IP to join the Minecraft server.
+After waiting a few minutes for the server to install, take the `instance_public_ip` and use this IP to join the Minecraft server.
 Happy mining!

 ## References